octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 ### Admin-client examples
-non-exhaustive list of possible commands with tezos-admin-client.
-To have more command please refer to the [cli manual](https://tezos.gitlab.io/shell/cli-commands.html).
+This is a non-exhaustive list of possible commands with tezos-admin-client.
+To discover more commands please refer to the [CLI manual](https://tezos.gitlab.io/shell/cli-commands.html).

 #### Commands for the low level RPC layer
 * List RPCs under a given URL prefix:

 ```bash
 $ tezos-admin-client rpc list [URL]
 ```

 * Get the input and the output JSON schemas of an RPC:

 ```bash
 $ tezos-admin-client rpc schema [HTTP method] [url]
 ```

-* Get the humanoid readable input and output formats of an RPC:
+* Get the readable input and output formats of an RPC:

 ```bash
 $ tezos-admin-client rpc get [url]
 ```

 * Call an RPC with the POST method and input params:

 ```bash
 $ tezos-admin-client list protocols
 ```

 #### Commands for managing protocols
 * List protocols known by the node:

 ```bash
 $ tezos-admin-client rpc post [url] with [input]
 ```

-* Inject a new protocol into the node. 'given_dir': directory containing the sources of a protocol:
+* Inject a new protocol into the node:
+(*given_dir* is the directory containing the sources of a protocol)

 ```bash
 $ tezos-admin-client inject protocol [given_dir]
 ```

 #### Commands to report the node's status:
-* The last heads that have been considered by the node. -o --output : write to a file:
+* The last heads that have been considered by the node:

 ```bash
 $ tezos-admin-client list heads [-o --output [path]]
 ```

 #### Commands for editing and viewing the client's config file:
-* Show the current config (config file content + command line arguments) or the mockup config files if --mode mockup is specified:
+* Show the current config file content and command line arguments:

 ```bash
 $ tezos-admin-client config show
 ```

-* Update the config based on the current cli values:
+* Update the config based on the current CLI values:

 ```bash
 $ tezos-admin-client config update
 ```

-* A useful command to debug a node that is not syncing is:
+* A useful command to debug a node that is not syncing:

 ```bash
 $ tezos-admin-client tezos-admin-client p2p stat
 ```